 - Physical Stress – This can come from obvious factors like injury or trauma, but also from less obvious sources like lack of good fats (which are needed for proper hormone production), constant input from digital devices, and lack of or poor sleep.

 Truth is, we don’t get rid of stress, we just become better stress managers.

-Let’s face it, the stress we face today isn’t going anywhere, which is exactly why it’s more important than ever to bust stress in ways that are natural, effective and realistic among your already overwhelming to do list.
+Let’s face it, the daily stress we face today isn’t going anywhere, which is exactly why it’s more important than ever to bust stress in ways that are natural, effective and realistic among your already overwhelming to do list.

 4 simple ways to realistically manage stress:

 Engaging In A Simple, Yet Effective Mindfulness Practice

 Vacation anyone?
 Guided imagery is a mindful practice that is like giving your mind a passport, and allowing it to choose the final destination.
 It can involve imaging yourself being in your “happy place” – maybe picturing yourself sitting on a beach, listening to the waves, smelling the ocean, and feeling the warm sand underneath you.